 The restricted fixed asset funds represent the net book values of donated assets and assets purchased from ESFA and other government grants, which have to be held for the continuing use of the Academy Trust together with any unspent grants useable for capital purposes.
-Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2017.
+Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2018.

-During the year, £58k was transferred from unrestricted funds to the restricted fixed asset fund.
-This transfer represents the difference between capital income of £85k and capital expenditure of £143k.
+During the year, £393k was transferred from unrestricted funds to the restricted fixed asset fund.
+This transfer represents the difference between capital income and capital expenditure (the self-funded element of capital additions).

-Notes to the Financial Statements for the year ended 31 August 2017 (continued)
+Notes to the Financial Statements for the year ended 31 August 2018 (continued)